20 Surprising Things That Affect Whether You Have a Heart Attack

 "People who have healthier sleep hygiene have a lower risk of heart attacks and heart problems," says Shah.
 According to a study done by the CDC, people who slept less than 7 hours a night reported having more heart attacks — along with obesity, Type 2 diabetes and high blood pressure, three conditions that lead to heart disease.

-The Remedy Rx: Experts including the American Sleep Foundation recommend that adults get 7 to 9 hours of sleep a night.
+The Rx: Experts including the American Sleep Foundation recommend that adults get 7 to 9 hours of sleep a night.

 "Very loud, frequent snoring could be due to obstructive sleep apnea," says Shah.
 Sleep apnea has been associated with high blood pressure and other health problems.
 And according to the National Sleep Foundation, snoring itself is associated with a risk of cardiovascular disease.
 People who snore have a higher chance of experiencing a thickening in the carotid artery, which doctors think might be caused by the vibrations of snoring.